-- Every effort is made for all pupils, regardless of their ability and or additional needs, to have full access to the curriculum.

-- Assessments (including reading assessments, spelling assessments, dyslexia screening, dyscalculia screening, social & emotional screening etc.) are used to identify students who need specific interventions.

-- English, Maths, BESD (Behavioural, Social, Emotional difficulties), Speech & Language, Motor Skills programmes are available and our pupils' access to them is based on our current and robust tracking / review system.
+- tracking / review system.

 - All children have personal targets to work towards and these are shared with parents e.g. during parent evenings, SEND review meetings, Early Support meetings, Annual Review meetings etc.

 - Effective feedback is used to move pupils on in their learning through celebration of strengths and identification of development points (AMGs).

 - The school uses the 'Learning Tree'

 (growth learning) as a metaphor for

 layered targets linked to maths and

 literacy.
 This is to ensure that a child's

 learning is never capped by a hierarchy

 of targets.
 Each class has a 'tree' to

 display current class targets.

 - All classes are well supported by teaching assistants for academic, social and emotional needs.

-- Groups of children may be given extra support by a teaching assistant or teacher.

-- Intervention strategies and programmes are bespoke and led by the needs of the pupils.

-- The progress of pupils taking part in intervention groups is measured on a regular basis and monitored for continuity and effectiveness by the Senior Teams.
-The impact of interventions is measured and evaluated.

-- Intervention programmes are adapted as appropriate in light of pupil progress.
+- Visual timetables are displayed in each class.

+- All children, regardless of ability or additional needs are included in all school activities, extra-curricular clubs and school trips.

+- Termly (6 times per year) data analysis using insight tracking is used to identify pupils who require specific 1:1 or small group intervention.

+- There is a whole school approach towards the teaching of phonics, reading and spelling through a highquality synthetic programme.
+This also bridges into early reading accuracy and

+- progress.

 - Where small group intervention is deployed, staff are mindful of using 'follow back' opportunities to check that pupils are able to apply knowledge and skills independently in the classroom context.
 This is a crucial aspect of building pupil selfefficacy and resilience.

 - Small group interventions include:

 - Phonics

 - Reading Skills

 - Mastery Groups (Year 2 & 6)

 - Small group teaching

 - Social & Emotional groups

 - Speech & Language groups

 - Social Skills groups

 - Motor Skills groups (fine & gross)

 - Access to Lunch Time clubs e.g. homework club

 - Pre-teach / Post-teach

+- Memory Skills

+- Mindfulness / Relaxation

-- interests and an individualised curriculum (where appropriate) regardless of SEN and/or disabilities. - Pupils with special educational needs and/or disabilities can access the curriculum with adult support and/or additional resources as appropriate. - In exceptional circumstances pupils may be disapplied from some subjects, tests or assessments.
-This is agreed by all stakeholders. - Our pupils are supported through individual needs centred planning, target and outcome setting. - 1:1 sessions occur for those children with emotional development interruptions. - Alternative methods of communication are used to deliver the curriculum including Makaton and Visual Prompts. - Multi-agency advice is followed with strategies implemented as required.
+- with emotional development interruptions. - Alternative methods of communication are used to deliver the curriculum including Makaton and Visual Prompts. - Multi-agency advice is followed with strategies implemented as required.
 This includes advice from the Aspire Inclusion Team, Speech & Language Therapists, Occupational Therapists, Physiotherapists, Cognition & Learning Advisors, Physical & Medical Advisors, Hearing Support Advisors, Visual Support Advisors, ASD Advisors, Educational Psychologists and CAMHS.